berdjabrahamian/berdjabrahamian.github.io/README.md

 ##### PManoukian
 `Re-Branding, Custom Solution, E-Commerce, Art Direction, Project Management, Full-Stack Development`

-Developed proof of concept product configurator that can output over 1 billion unique ring configurations.
+Developed POC product configurator that can output over 1 billion unique ring configurations.
 Working closely with our photographer and art director, we broke down each element, created image maps and built a custom online platform that will render out each configuration in high quality print-ready format to screen being utilized by client on their Amazon storefront.

 ##### [Schwarzkopt](https://myskp.com/)

 `Custom Solution, Front-End Development`

-Assisted in the front-end development and design for Schwarzkopf’s (the number onf Beauty Care Brand of Henkel Company) internal saleforce dashboard.
+Assisted in the front-end development and design for Schwarzkopf’s (the number onf Beauty Care Brand of Henkel Company) internal sales dashboard.

 ##### Metroland Media
 `UI/UX, Custom Solution, Responsive Design, Strategy Planning`

-Submited and built an initial strategy and design for Canada’s leading media publisher this is being utilized and updated on all of their 39 community sites.
+Submitted and built an initial strategy and design for Canada’s leading media publisher this is being utilized and updated on all of their 39 community sites.

 ---